CucFlavius/CASInstaller/README.md

 !Still in development

 - The application attempts to download and install a game from the blizzard cdn (or your own), without using agent
-- Currently only tested with wow_classic_era because that was small enough for debugging purposes
+- Currently tested with wow/wow_classic_ptr (modern clients) and an old BfA client

 ## Command-Line Arguments